 "At no time in the history of the early Christian church was it ever thought that the birth of Christ took place on 25 December.
 In fact, Jesus' birthday was not celebrated at all until the mid-4th century.
 Oh, and the lighting of ca... read more

 ( culture / food-holidays / employment ) from Liberty Underground...

 "Today, May Day, honors the workers who produce all of the wealth.
 It is in honor of those involved in a general strike in Chicago, killed by police in what is known all over the world by workers as the Haymarket massacre.

 Ironically, Americans are kept ignorant by... read more

 ( culture / food-holidays / christmas ) This is the Christmas story as told through Facebook, Twitter, YouTube, Google, Wikipedia, Google Maps, GMail, Foursquare, Amazon... ad infinitum.
 See YouTube - THE DIGITAL STORY OF THE NATIVITY.

 And, for a miniseries on the subject, go to: The Bible: The Epic Miniseries... read more

 ( culture / food-holidays ) Yes, we do it all here at FriendsNews!
 If I said to you Bohemian Highway, California Merlot 2007, what would you think?
 Crap?
 Just this side of Thunderbird?
 Well, you'd be wrong.
-At the amazingly low price of $6 for the small bottle, it's just as good as the Woodbridge California Merlot at... read more
+At the amazingly low price of $6 for the small bottle, it's just as good as the Woodbridge California Merlot at twice t... read more